 The implementation of strategic projects is planned to put the Bank on track to meet its financial performance targets.
-The Bank possesses a significant capital buffer that is intended to absorb start-up operating losses until such time that break-even can be achieved.
+Once breakeven is achieved, the assessed loss will be utilized.

 OPERATIONAL RISKS

 Operational risk is defined as the risk of financial losses resulting from failures or inadequacies in the information systems, internal processes and persons, or as a consequence of external factors.
 Operational risk includes legal risk, but excludes reputation and strategic risks.
 The Bank is exposed to a wide variety of operational risks.